Caesurus/riptracer/README.md

 ## Disclaimer

-This is a toy project, I'll updated for as long as I find it useful and interesting.
+This is a toy project, I'll update it for as long as I find it useful and interesting.
 My aim here is not to rewrite `strace/strace/dtrace/gdb/rr` etc...
 You should totally use those for anything serious.